knative/community/elections/2021-SC/README.md

 ## Purpose

-The role of this election is to fill out the two (2) seats due for election this year on the [Knative Steering Committee].
+The role of this election is to fill out the three (3) seats due for election this year on the [Knative Steering Committee].
 Each elected member will serve a two (2) year term.